Skip to main content

 Tier 4 is where history, familiarity, and branch-level respect keep a product on the board without giving it premium authority.
 That is not a bad thing.
 It just means you should treat these sets as context and selective opportunities, not as automatic must-buys.

 This tier matters because it rounds out the family.
-It shows which branch and flagship products still deserve space in the conversation once the insert mythology and premium design sets are off the table.
+It shows which branch, flagship, and remembered side products still deserve space in the conversation once the insert mythology and premium design sets are off the table.

 Tier Overview

 These lanes stay relevant because collectors still understand them, not because the broader market treats them like elite products.
 History helps here.
-Depth still matters more than memory.
+Depth still matters more than memory, especially for one-year concepts and late-era experiments.

-Secondary and flagship-adjacent products that remain respectable parts of the family without carrying top-tier conviction.
+Secondary, flagship, and remembered branch products that remain respectable parts of the family without carrying top-tier conviction.

 This bundled lane opens Tier 4 because all three branches are veteran-aware products collectors can still explain, but none of them carry enough independent force to deserve higher treatment.
 They sit in the secondary-respected zone where familiarity helps, yet overconfidence still gets punished fast.